sravani8007/starter-academic/content/project/knn/index.md

 ---
 title: KNN
-summary: Using polynomial regression idetified the Overfitting and then using regularization
+summary: In this project i used iris dataset to understand the knn model with three different metrics.
-        improved the results.
+          we identified the best k value using the train and development data set and validate it using test dataset.
 tags:
 - Python
 date: "2016-04-27T00:00:00Z"